totalnoMartina/irish-macrame/README.md

 A website that promotes handmade macrame items for sale, made by an artist Marika from Poland.
 She collects wood samples from the forests around the suburban Dublin and creates items tying Irish Cotton around them to make items like Macrame wall hangings, wall decorations, earrings, keychains and similar handmade items that look warm and comforting.
 She is very enthusiastic about her passion and as she worked in Hospitality, this pandemic has inspred her to start using her hobbies to make other people happy too, by selling these handmade items online.
 She organizes the shipment and packs each item herself and cares very much for the display of every package.
 Every item represents her and her passion towards handmade originals as she rarely could make any two items exactly the same, which makes these even more special.
 She is also very active on instagram in promoting her items and has ready made promotional instagram page with videos and reels that present her new collections so she has quite an audience on Instagram, Facebook and Etsy which are bringing revenue her way.
 Her shop started on Etsy on [this link](https://www.etsy.com/ie/shop/BlackmoondesignsArt?ref=simple-shop-header-name&listing_id=1018475936)

-# User Experience Design
+# UX, SEO, Business model and Marketing

+### UX
+The website color matches the items in a sense that it is kept to few pinkish and brown/grey shades and black and white to be for the contrast and the palette is chosen by the owner with a hint for 'boho' style to match the macrame.
+I wanted originally to have all buttons the same pinkish color to be seen only on hover as not to be too accentuated.

+### SEO
+SEO implementations is used with an accent towards home decor and cozy cotton feel so it inspires good feelings for users while browsing interesting items in warm colors.
+Keywords are used to associate website with handmade macrame art, original, cotton, home decorations.

 ## Business Model and Marketing Strategy

 This website is made for a small irish business that promotes handmade macrame items, and allows users to purchase items through the website directly from the owner of the website.
 This is a B2C - Business to Customer model, as it allows for direct communication between the owner/artist of the items and customers.

-SEO implementations is used with an accent towards home decor and cozy cotton feel so it inspires good feelings for users while browsing interesting items in warm colors.
-The website color matches the items in a sense that it is kept to few pinkish and brown/grey shades and black and white to be for the contrast and the palette is chosen by the owner with a hint for 'boho' style to match the macrame.

 ### Facebook Page

-The artist of macrame items actually had already made real FB page which I could not find just by engering keywords, but just after the artist shared this [link](https://www.facebook.com/BlackMoonDesigns13)
+The artist of macrame items had made a FB page which  cannot be found just by engering keywords, but just after the artist shared this [link](https://www.facebook.com/BlackMoonDesigns13).
+The content showcases the items and the stories with the items make it even more original as artist is the one doing everything, from packing, through marketing, and shipping.

 ![Facebook page image of the page](/media/fb-blackmoondesign.png?raw=true)
 ![Facebook page image of the content on the page](/media/fb-blackmoon-content.png?raw=true)